friederikewild/eyewellbeing.com/_pages/privacy-policy.md

 You may request details of personal information which we hold about you under the Privacy Act 1988 (Cth).
 If you would like a copy of the information held on you please write to ask@eyewellbeing.com

+### Maintaining the Quality of Your Personal Information

+It is an important to us that your Personal Information is up to date.
+We  will  take reasonable steps to make sure that your Personal Information is accurate, complete and up-to-date.

-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
-We will promptly correct any information found to be incorrect.
+If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as practicable, at the above address.
+We will promptly correct any information found to be incorrect to ensure we can continue to provide quality services to you.

+### Policy Updates

+This Policy may change from time to time and the latest version is available on this page.

-*This policy is valid from 1 June 2017.*
+*This policy is valid from 5 June 2017.*